Robert Paul Melvin

 - Born October 28, 1961 in Palo Alto, CA USA

 After his playing career ended, Melvin spent some time as a scout and worked in the Milwaukee Brewers front office before moving to the dugout.
 He was a Brewers coach in 1999, and then followed skipper Phil Garner to the Detroit Tigers in 2000.
-He was a member of the Arizona Diamondbacks coaching staff the next two seasons before taking over as Seattle Mariners manager after the 2002 season.
+He was a member of the Arizona Diamondbacks coaching staff the next two seasons, 2001 and 2002 before taking over as Seattle Mariners manager in 2003.

 |Seattle Mariners Manager